s-blu/obsidian_dataview_example_vault/30 Dataview Knowledge/trouble shooting queries.md

 FLATTEN sum(paid) as sum
 ```

 Huh, that doesn't give us an error anymore, but an improvable output.
 You want to know how to get a real sum?
-Head over to [[Mark all days in a calendar where you spent a certain amount of money]].
+Head over to [[Mark all days in a calendar where you spent a certain amount of money#^8d9d50|"When using expenses in form of 99 $"]].